 The days of the impersonal, old-school customer engagement strategy — one that entailed semi-relevant, somewhat-targeted messaging sent to top prospects and existing customers across a few, seemingly lucrative channels at imprecise times — are gone.

-In place of this dated approach is a new customer engagement model that accounts for the hyper-specific interests and behaviors of both individuals and segments in one’s database and delivers the right message to “opted-in” contacts in real time.
+In place of this dated approach is a new customer engagement model.
+Specifically, one that accounts for the distinct interests and behaviors of both individuals and segments in one’s database and delivers the right message to “opted-in” contacts in real time.

-And as Gallup’s Vibhas Ratanjee and Teresa Tschida noted, there are two key components required to construct this kind of effective customer engagement strategy today:
+And as Gallup’s Vibhas Ratanjee and Teresa Tschida noted, there are two key components required to construct a high-quality customer engagement strategy today:

 “[T]o truly drive emotional engagement with customers, your organization will need to balance user-focused technology and highly personalized human connection.”